Top 10 Information

 Encryption can protect your data.
 Most

-organizations have sensitive information that needs
+organizations have sensitive information that

-technology when conducting business and
+encryption technology when conducting business

-electronically exchanging information.
-Encryption
+and electronically exchanging information.

-makes information unintelligible to everyone except
+Encryption makes information unintelligible to

-for your intended recipient.
+everyone except for your intended recipient.

-Confidential information is created on a daily
+Confidential information is created on a

-basis.
+daily basis.
 Restricting access to confidential

 information on your network is only part of the